Was Your Conduct Called into Question?

 For more information, read on below and reach out to schedule a consultation.
 Contact an attorney through State Bar Help online today or call (800) 382-3492.

-If you received a Chapter 6 Notice from the California State Bar, you can find help with this process.
-The Chapter 6 violations lawyer can counsel you on what you should include in your statement should you choose to respond within the 10-day timeline.
-About 30 days after your Chapter 6 Notice is issued, the State Bar will let you know whether or not it intends to sanction you for an undisputed conduct violation or a conduct violation for which a specific sanction hasn’t been established by the examination’s rules or guidelines.
+About 30 days after your Chapter 6 Notice is issued, the State Bar will let you know whether or not it intends to sanction you.
+You may be sanctioned for an undisputed conduct violation or a conduct violation for which a specific sanction hasn’t been established by the examination’s rules or guidelines.

 If you’ve received the latter type of conduct violation, you are entitled to a hearing to explain your side of the story and how the misconduct allegations against you are erroneous.
-The Chapter 6 violations attorney in Montebello can help you throughout this process, representing your case when you need to defend against unfair accusations.
+We can help you throughout this process, representing your case when you need to defend against unfair accusations.

-Contact Today to Get the Support You Need
+Contact Us Today to Get the Support You Need

 You don’t have to face a Chapter 6 violation notice alone, and you shouldn’t.
 At State Bar Help, the Chapter 6 violations attorney is a former State Bar prosecutor who knows how these cases are fought because he understands the State Bar playbook.
 Get the legal guidance and counsel that can make a difference in your outcome and help you realize your professional goals.